On Land

 Date LOL

-We have had a handful of cases where ArchiCAD autosave recovery has failed when it should have succeeded.
+We have had a handful of cases where Archicad autosave recovery has failed when it should have succeeded.
 We have also had cases of human error where the autosave never had a chance.

-Since ArchiCAD deletes the autosave data once it decides (right or wrong) that it's not needed, you don't get a second chance.
+Since Archicad deletes the autosave data once it decides (right or wrong) that it's not needed, you don't get a second chance.

 Unless you routinely back up the autosave folders.